 Nature facilitates a cleansing of the mind.
 It purges stress and invites a return to a more serene and simple state of being.
-Numerous environmental psychology journals cite the benefits of the natural environment on mental well-being.
+Numerous environmental psychology journal articles cite the benefits of the natural environment on mental well-being.
 Nature is abundant with wonderous ephemeral experiences: the fleeting, momentary gaze upon a fluctuating sunset; the waterline of a pond, still and untouched, being disturbed, rippling out towards a shoreline, breaking gently over rocks which glitter in an evening sun.
 Nature excites the senses: the smell of parched grass and earth receiving the first water droplets of a summer deluge; the serene silence of a rural evening, punctuated with the sharp call of an unidentified bird; the cold clasp of crisp winter morning air gripping at the throat and lungs.

 Green is a colour which brings humans back to their roots.
 Workers have been proven to be more productive in offices with greenery, patients can even recover from illness quicker when exposed to natural views, and prisoners can have improved social tendencies when exposed to natural settings.
 Nature is always full of variety and mystery.
 Spring brings with it flowers, colours, and transforms a barren, one dimensional landscape into a burst of frenzied activity.
 Winter brings with it death and destruction, but an appreciation of light and heat.